 When I lived in London, Sunday walks were epic journeys on foot through the English countryside.
 And I’m sure it’s the same in many parts of the world: people walk for a purpose, be it visiting a specific destination, accomplishing something or burning off surplus calories.
 But guys, for an Italian, walking has very little to do with purpose and physical effort.

-So, today I’ll take you on a deep dive into the magical world of the Italian passeggiata, so that you know what to expect when the time’s right for your next trip to our bella Italia.
+So, today we’ll explore what the Italian passeggiata really means so that you know what to expect when the time’s right for your next trip to our bella Italia.

 What exactly is the Italian passeggiata?

 The word passeggiata refers to the act of leisurely strolling up and down the town’s main street with family or friends.
 It’s a veritable social ritual that involves walking with no particular purpose other than socializing and staying together.
 But most importantly, it’s a see-and-be-seen occasion, particularly in small towns and villages.
 In fact, you could think of it as our very own version of a red carpet!

 We dress up nicely (first rule: fare bella figura!) and head to the historic center, where we walk up and down the same street for hours.
 Youngsters often call the passeggiata a “vasca” (lap) because it’s really like doing a series of “laps”.
 Along the way, we do a bit of window shopping and indulge in an impromptu aperitivo or a refreshing gelato.
 Oh, and we gossip.
 A lot.
 We comment on the latest couples, newborns, divorces, upcoming weddings.
 You name it.
 Nothing necessarily mischievous, just a way to keep up to date with the latest community news.